 On the opposite end of the scale, there is the more explicitly malicious threat from targeted attacks which originate on consumer devices and then move to the corporate IT estate.
 For example, information harvesting malware which infects a home device can eventually manage to burrow into a corporate network, when connected.

 With so much personal information now online, it is easy for a determined attacker to build a target list of people at companies who embrace BYOD, or consultants with their own devices, both of whom are vulnerable to attack.

 Once this information is known, it is simply the case of refining a targeted approach.
-This will typically start with an innocuous phishing email attempting to trick a user into visiting an illicit site which will attempt to install malware or steal login credentials for cloud services such as Office 365.
+This will typically start with an innocuous phishing email attempting to trick a user into visiting an illicit site which will attempt to install malware or steal login credentials for cloud services such as Microsoft 365.

 Reinforce a strong BYOD policy

 Regardless of where employees are, and what device they are using, a centrally managed solution, born in the cloud, can offer rapid roll-out and immediate protection through endpoint agents or gateways; lockdown or no lockdown.